ravikumawat7716/soft-engg-project-may-2024-se-may-23/README.md

 14. **Run the Application:**
     - Start the frontend application by running:
       ```
-      npm run serve
+      npm run dev
       ```

 You're now ready to use the application locally.
-Access it in your web browser at [http://localhost:8080/](http://localhost:8080/).
+Access it in your web browser at [http://localhost:5173/](http://localhost:5173/).

 Now you can start development process.